 5 Off-The-Beaten Path Destinations in Colombia You Need To Know About

-Here are our recommendations for the country’s top five hidden gems:
+Here are five of Colombia’s best hidden gems:

 Confused why this is here?